yongliu20/DreamLight/README.md

   ```
   pip install -r requirements.txt
   ```
-  - Note that we have updated the corresponding code about light adapter in the code of diffusers, thus please utilie the diffusers in this repo to replace the original diffusers.
+  - Note that we have updated the corresponding code about light adapter in the code of diffusers, thus please utilie the diffusers in this repo (in FLUX/ and SD15/) to replace the original diffusers.
+Note that for FLUX-based DreamLight we use diffusers==0.33.1, and SD1.5-based DreamLight we use diffusers==0.30.3.